 It comes in several colors and sizes.

 National Park Hats: Protect your noggin and scream “I love National Parks” at the same time with a National Park hat.
 There are a lot of choice, as you can imagine.
-I love this Pendleton National Park Patch trucker hat for keeping the sun off, and this Pendleton National Park pom beanie with Glacier stripes for winter.
+I love this Pendleton National Park Patch trucker hat for keeping the sun off, and these Pendleton National Park beanies with Glacier stripes for winter.
 (Other National Park beanies are available too!)

 There are some super cute National Park beanies that will keep you warm and cozy throughout the winter season.
 There is even an official-looking National Park Service beanie on Etsy.

 You can adorn yourself or your friends and family with National Park gear from head to toe!
 (Yes, there are National Park socks, too!)